Beastie Boys: 2009–2012: Hot Sauce Committee

 In February 2009, Yauch revealed their forthcoming new album had taken the band's sound in a "bizarre" new direction, saying "It's a combination of playing and sampling stuff as we're playing, and also sampling pretty obscure records."
 The tentative title for the record was Tadlock's Glasses, of which Yauch explained the inspiration behind the title:

 On May 25, 2009, it was announced during an interview on Late Night with Jimmy Fallon that the name of their new album would be Hot Sauce Committee and was set for release on September 15 (with the track listing of the album announced through their mailing list on June 23).
 The album included a collaboration with Santigold who co-wrote and sang with the band on the track "Don't Play No Game That I Can't Win".

 In June, the group appeared at Bonnaroo Music and Arts Festival and performed the new single from the album titled "Too Many Rappers" alongside rapper Nas who appears on the track.
-It would be the last live performance by Beastie Boys as a trio.
+It was the last live performance by the Beastie Boys as a trio.
 The group would have toured the UK later in the year in support of the new record.

-Speaking to Drowned in Sound, Beastie Boys revealed that Part 2 was done.
+Speaking to Drowned in Sound, the Beastie Boys revealed that Part 2 was done.
 Mike D also hinted it may be released via unusual means:

 On July 20, Yauch announced on the band's official YouTube channel and through the fan mailing list, the cancellation of several tour dates and the postponement of the new album due to the discovery of a cancerous tumor in his parotid gland and a lymph node.
-The group also had to cancel their co-headlining gig at the Osheaga Festival in Montreal and also another headlining spot for the first night of the All Points West Festival in Jersey City, New Jersey.
+The group also had to cancel their co-headlining gig at the Osheaga Festival in Montreal and another headlining spot for the first night of the All Points West Festival in Jersey City, New Jersey.